abauville/wai_hackathon_2021/README.md

 ![Figure 4](./Figures/reported_case.png)

-**Fig 4.** The number of reported domestic violence cases in the City of York, UK.
+**Fig. 4** The number of reported domestic violence cases in the City of York, UK.
 A yearly average line is fitted in red.

 **Code used to produce figure 4 in python:**
 ```